geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 	- Username: **CQ1**

-	- Domain name: In the domain name field to the right of the username, select the drop-down arrow and select **M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+	- Domain name: In the domain name field to the right of the username, select the drop-down arrow and select **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 	- Resource account type: **Call queue**